Planning to catch the eclipse? Make sure you have the right eye protection

-“It’s like getting married, having kids, riding your first Harley graduating college all in the same hour,” said Dan McGlaun, founder and webmaster of Eclipse2024.org
+“It’s like getting married, having kids, riding your first Harley, graduating college, all in the same hour,” Dan McGlaun, founder and webmaster of Eclipse2024.org, said.

-You can tell right away how much Dan McGlaun loves space.
-In fact, he’s the CEO of the website Eclipse2024.org and that’s of course, the Chief Eclipse Officer!
+You can tell right away how much McGlaun loves space.
+In fact, he’s also the CEO of the website Eclipse2024.org and that’s of course, the Chief Eclipse Officer!

 He’s been preparing for Monday’s total solar eclipse for six years and it’s a moment he’ll share with millions nationwide.